rust-lang/book/second-edition/src/ch01-03-hello-cargo.md

 Let’s create a new project using Cargo and look at how it differs from our original Hello World project.
-Navigate back to your *projects* directory (or wherever you decided to put your code) and then on any operating system run:
+Navigate back to your *projects* directory (or whichever location you decided to place your code) and then on any operating system run:

 ```text
 $ cargo new hello_cargo --bin